-Grant did a great job explaining how to use the yearly Alaska Airlines Companion Fare that comes with the Bank of America Alaska Airlines Visa Signature Credit Card.
+The yearly Alaska Airlines Companion Fare that comes with the Bank of America Alaska Airlines Visa Signature Credit Card is awesome.
 However, the question becomes, WHICH trip is the best trip to use it on?
 I’ve had the credit card and gotten the companion fare deal for many years now.
 But this year was the first year that I had three potential uses for it.
 A good problem to have.
 Maybe you’ve had this good problem as well :)

-It did, however, require a thorough look at comparing prices and hotels, as well as seeing what other miles/points I had available for these routes to finally make my choice.
+It did, however, require a thorough look at comparing prices and hotels.
+If I’m paying cash for a hotel stay, I always use Pruvo to monitor for price drops, so that figures into my choice too.
+I also looked at what other miles/points I had available for these routes to finally make my choice.
 It was a lesson in perseverance!
 Here’s what I did.
 I was originating from San Diego and my trips were to Hawaii, New York City, and Boston.
 My dates for Hawaii and Boston were somewhat flexible, but my New York City dates were not.

 The first task was to get basic fares on these routes.
 As I show you the numbers, remember it’s for two people.
 I did change the dates up some on the Boston and Hawaii fares to see if I could make the prices go down.
 New York City came in between $679 and $707 and Hawaii was around $853.
 Boston was hovering around $600.
 So between Boston and Hawaii, that’s quite a difference.
 But could I get hotels for these same dates using points or points and cash?
 And each trip had different amounts of hotel nights I would need, though as it turned out, only by one night.